 A story in Gotham Central had someone killing teenagers dressed as Robin, but despite Batman's violent interrogations, none of the usual rogues turned out to have any involvement.

-In Arkham Asylum: Living Hell, Dr. Arkham cannot bring himself to admit a gaggle of demons tried to open a portal to Hell in the Asylum, being a Flat Earth Atheist.
-So instead he reasons the Scarecrow released fear gas on the vents and has him thrown in solitary for a month.
+In Arkham Asylum: Living Hell, Dr. Arkham cannot bring himself to admit a gaggle of demons tried to open a portal to Hell in the Asylum, being a Flat-Earth Atheist.
+So instead he reasons the Scarecrow released fear gas in the vents and has him thrown in solitary for a month.
 Scarecrow sputters a Big "WHAT?!".
 Not that anyone believes him.

 The Astro City story "Adventures In Other Worlds" plays this to eleven.
 When Astra Furst of the First Family goes missing, they hunt down all of their usual super-villain enemies, convinced that one of them has captured her.
 Each villain's latest scheme gets disrupted, even though none of them are guilty of kidnapping Astra... who, instead, has run away from home to experience elementary school (and learn how to play hopscotch).